charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 useEffect is a combination of the following methods from class components:
 - `componentDidMount` `componentDidUpdate` and `componentWillUnmount`
 - its 1. mounting,  2. re-render, 3. right before it unmounts
+n
+  - having a depency araray, the useeffect will trigger on intiial render and if the variable changesin dependency array changes.
 - leaving a useEffect with an empty dependency array would be the same thing as 1. only triggering when it mounts the component
 - useEffect with dependency array ommitted is the same thing as 1 & 2 because it will re-run every time that
 - And 3 is the clean up function that runs right before the component is being unmounted and removed from the screen